 - (1) Designation: The household may designate any adult parent of a child in the household as the head of household, if all adult household members making application agree to the selection.
 A household may designate the head of household each time the household is certified for participation in SNAP but may not change the designation during a certification period, unless there is a change in household composition. - (2) Compliance with E&T work requirements: For purposes of determining compliance with the work requirements in Subsection C of 8.139.410.12 NMAC, the head of household will be considered as an individual household member.
 The head of household will be disqualified in accordance with the disqualification penalties in Paragraph (1) of Subsection H of 8.139.410.12 NMAC. - (a) If the head of household leaves the household during a period of ineligibility, the disqualification follows the individual.
 The remaining household members, if otherwise eligible, continue to be eligible to participate in SNAP. - (b) If the head of household becomes the head of another household, the individual disqualification continues to apply.
 The other household members continue to be eligible to participate in SNAP.

+This is the PROPOSED amendment to 8.139.410 NMAC, Section 14

-[02/01/95, 07/01/98; 8.139.410.12 NMAC Rn, 8 NMAC 3.FSP.415, 05/15/2001; A, 10/15/2003; A, 01/01/2004; A, 04/01/2010; A, 06/01/2013] - 8.139.410.14 ABLE BODIED ADULTS WITHOUT CHILDREN (ABAWDS): An applicant or recipient who is a mandatory work participant in the food stamp E & T program shall be considered for compliance with the 20-hour-a-week work requirement for ABAWDs.
-Unless determined exempt, any individual who is a mandatory ABAWD shall be required to comply with the 20-hour-a-week work requirement to maintain eligibility for food stamp benefits.
-[The ABAWD 20 hour a week work requirement has been suspended based on the American Recovery and Reinvestment Act of 2009-effective April 1, 2009 through September 30, 2011.]
+8.139.410.14 ABLE BODIED ADULTS WITHOUT [CHILDREN] DEPENDENTS (ABAWDS): An applicant or recipient who is a mandatory work participant in the [food stamp] SNAP E&T program shall be considered for compliance with the 20-hour-a-week work requirement for ABAWDs.
+Unless determined exempt, any individual who is a mandatory ABAWD shall be required to comply with the 20-hour-a-week work requirement to maintain eligibility for [food stamp] SNAP benefits.
+[The ABAWD 20-hour-a-week work requirement has been suspended based on the American Recovery and Reinvestment Act of 2009 effective April 1, 2009 through September 30, 2011.]
+The ABAWD 20 hour-a-week work requirement will be in effect as of October 1, 2015 through September 30, 2018.